Skip to content

 Parameter Type Required Description

-old_input string yes Path to old .so/.dll/.dylib or JSON snapshot
+old_input string yes Path to old .so/.dll/.dylib, JSON snapshot, or ABICC Perl dump

-new_input string yes Path to new .so/.dll/.dylib or JSON snapshot
+new_input string yes Path to new .so/.dll/.dylib, JSON snapshot, or ABICC Perl dump

-old_headers string[] no Headers for old side only
+old_headers string[] no Headers for old side only.
+Takes precedence over headers

-new_headers string[] no Headers for new side only
+new_headers string[] no Headers for new side only.
+Takes precedence over headers

-include_dirs string[] no Include directories for C/C++ parser
+include_dirs string[] no Include directories for the C/C++ parser

 language string no "c++" (default) or "c"

-policy_file string no Path to custom YAML policy file
+policy_file string no Path to custom YAML policy file.
+Overrides policy when set

 suppression_file string no Path to YAML suppression file